 As a hard money lender, I want you to be aware of a disturbing trend that I’ve seen with many of our own properties.
 This trend is for buyers to pick your property apart and use the home inspection to renegotiate the price.
-You need to be aware – and be weary – of buyers who are fishing for a bargain and not emotionally vested in the transaction.
+You need to be aware – and be weary – of buyers fishing for a bargain and not emotionally vested in the transaction.
 They use the home inspection as a tool to renegotiate the price you’ve already agreed on.
 They demand more and more, and are ready to walk away from the contract if you don’t agree to meet their demands.
-As a hard money lender, I have several suggestions on how to handle such situations.
+We have several suggestions on how to handle such situations.

 Always Budget For Some Repairs

 There is no such thing as an AS-IS sale of the property.
 No matter how beautiful and extensive your rehab is, it’s a virtual guarantee that your buyer will find something wrong with it.
 You simply need to anticipate it and budget for some repairs.
-If you are selling a more expensive property, you can expect a more demanding buyer who’re likely to have a longer list of repairs.
+If you are selling a more expensive property, you can expect a more demanding buyer who’s likely to have a longer list of repairs.

 Manage Your Home Inspection Time Frame